fzer0x/android-control-tool-V2/README.md

 ```bash
 python main.py
 ```
-## Go to settings first and set phat to adb.exe and fastboot.exe
+Knowing Bugs:
-Knowing Bug: When tool starts, you get 2 incorrect error messages that the device is not recognized.
+-When tool starts, you get 2 incorrect error messages that the device is not recognized.
 Ignore and Press 2x OK!
 It will be fixed in next Update!

+-Build.prop viewer maybe not work

 ## 📦 Requirements